GuildCrafts/matrix/tanners_skills.md

 "Identify, explain, and apply weakmaps in JavaScript code", "Identify, explain, and apply generators in JavaScript code"

-### Ruby"

-### Python"

-### Clojure"

-### C"

-### Objective-C"

-### C\#"

-### Java"

-### Swift"

-### Go"

-### Bash"

-### Regular Expressions"

-#### Level 0",
-"Identify, explain, and apply special characters in a regular expression", "Identify, explain, and apply non-printable characters in a regular expression", "Identify, explain, and apply dot in a regular expression", "Identify, explain, and apply alternation in a regular expression", "Identify, explain, and apply character classes in a regular expression"

-#### Level 1",
-"Identify, explain, and apply shorthand character classes in a regular expression", "Identify, explain, and apply anchors in a regular expression", "Identify, explain, and apply word boundaries in a regular expression", "Identify, explain, and apply optional items in a regular expression", "Identify, explain, and apply repetition in a regular expression"

-#### Level 2",
-"Identify, explain, and apply grouping & capturing in a regular expression", "Identify, explain, and apply named groups in a regular expression", "Identify, explain, and apply backreferences in a regular expression", "Identify, explain, and apply mode modifiers in a regular expression", "Differentiate between regular expressions and a formal programming language"

-#### Level 3",
-"Identify, explain, and apply possessive quantifiers in a regular expression", "Identify, explain, and apply free-spacing & comments in a regular expression", "Identify, explain, and apply atomic grouping in a regular expression", "Identify, explain, and apply lookahead & lookbehind in a regular expression", "Identify, explain, and apply conditionals in a regular expression", "Cite differences in regular expression syntax between two or more languages"

-## Group: Languages (Human)"

-### English"

-#### Level 0
-",
-"Understand spoken, colloquial English",
-"Understand written, colloquial English",
-"Speak intelligible and correct colloquial English", "Write intelligible and correct colloquial English"

-#### Level 1
-",
-"Understand spoken, formal English",
-"Understand written, formal English",
-"Speak intelligible and correct formal English", "Write intelligible and correct formal English"

-## Group: Libraries"

-### Bootstrap"

-#### Level 0",
-"Install and configure Bootstrap",
-"Use Bootstrap in a project"

-### Async"

-#### Level 0",
-"Install and configure Async",
-"Use Async in a project"

-### Socket.io"

-#### Level 0",
-"Install and configure Socket.io",
-"Use Socket.io in a project"

-### Mongoose"

-#### Level 0",
-"Install and configure Mongoose",
-"Use Mongoose in a project"

-### Mocha"

-#### Level 0",
-"Install and configure Mocha",
-"Use Mocha in a project"

-### Browserify"

-#### Level 0",
-"Install and configure Browserify",
-"Use Browserify in a project"

-### Underscore"

-#### Level 0",
-"Install and configure Underscore",
-"Use Underscore in a project"

-### jQuery"

-#### Level 0",
-"Install and configure jQuery",
-"Use jQuery in a project"

-## Group: Metacognition"

-### Growth Mindset"

-#### Level 0",
-"Cite evidence for and discuss how intelligence is malleable.", "Cite evidence for and discuss how deliberate practice expands intelligence."

-### Self-Reflection"

-#### Level 0",
-"Tell of a time when you were proud of your actions", "Tell of a time when you were disappointed in your own conduct.
-  - Elaborate on that disappointment by sharing what action(s) you wished you had taken."

-## Group: Service"

-### Community Service"

-#### Level 0",
-"Cite and discuss a prior experience of community service."

-### Meta-Learning"

-> Learning how to learn.
-As defined by [John Biggs][john-biggs-cite]: "being aware of and taking control of one’s own learning".
-Meta-learning is how learners develop agency in their own growth, and how they become effective mentors for other learners."

 ## Group: Software Development"